Pacific Rim leaders agree to step up COVID vaccine sharing

 The U.S. has donated 4.5 million vaccine doses to Indonesia, 2 million to Vietnam and 1 million to Malaysia, and 3.2 million doses will soon be delivered to the Philippines.
 The White House says donations to Thailand, Laos, Cambodia and Papua New Guinea will soon be delivered.
 Laos and Cambodia are the only countries among those eight vaccine recipients that are not APEC members.

-China’s Foreign Ministry spokesperson Zhao Lijian said the “important meeting” came at a critical time as the world is facing a resurgence in COVID-19 infection numbers and international cooperation against the pandemic had entered a new stage.
+The “important meeting” came at a critical time as the world is facing a resurgence in COVID-19 infection numbers and international cooperation against the pandemic had entered a new stage, said China’s Foreign Ministry spokesperson Zhao Lijian.

 “We hope all parties can uphold the vision of an Asia-Pacific community with a shared future, carry forward the Asia-Pacific partnership, send a positive message of fighting the coronavirus with solidarity and deepen economic recovery and cooperation,” Zhao said.